huriyilmaz/visualstudio-docs.tr-tr/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

 ### <a name="deploying-a-validation-extension"></a>Doğrulama Uzantısı Dağıtma

-Doğrulama uzantınızı, uygulamanın uygun bir sürümünün Visual Studio yüklemek için hedef bilgisayarda VSIX dosyasını açın.
+Doğrulama uzantınızı, uygun bir Visual Studio yüklü bir bilgisayara yüklemek için hedef bilgisayarda VSIX dosyasını açın.

 ## <a name="example-code"></a><a name="example"></a> Örnek kod